Daniel-VDM/Intro-CS-projects/Data_Structure/Blocks/README.md

 This was the major project for Data Structures (CS47B)

 ************************************************
-The main program was written from scratch.
+The main program was written from scratch by me.
 ************************************************

 Short Description of the project (Copied from the prompt)